 If your period lasts for more than 10 days, this is also a symptom of menorrhagia.
 As menorrhagia can be an indication of abnormal growth in the uterus, talk to your doctor if you have overly long periods.

 5. You PMS like crazy.

-About 80% of women have symptoms before their period, such as acne, bloating, fatigue, tender breasts, and mood swings.
+About 80% of women have symptoms before their periods, such as acne, bloating, fatigue, tender breasts, and mood swings.
 This is colloquially known as PMS.
 About 30% of women experience the medical definition of PMS used by doctors, which strictly refers to emotional symptoms that are severe enough to disrupt your daily life (for example, uncontrollable crying or being so irritable that your boss is displeased).

 However, around 5% of women experience a severe form of PMS known as a premenstrual dysphoric disorder.
 If you have severe PMS symptoms, talk to your doctor.
 A premenstrual dysphoric disorder can make your life hell and should be treated with prescription drugs and therapy.

 6. You HATE getting your period.